 Containers bring consistency to the development pipeline by breaking down complex tasks and code into small manageable chunks.
 This fragmentation lets organizations ship software faster, but it requires you to manage a completely new set of components.
-Container registries, the container runtime, an orchestration tool or CaaS service – all make a container stack more complex than VMs.
+Container registries, the container runtime, an orchestration tool or CaaS (containerization as a service) – all make a container stack more complex than VMs.

 Volume of data has spiked

 Each component generates its own set of logs.
 Monolithic apps are decomposed into microservices with each service being powered by numerous containers.
 These containers have short life spans of a few hours compared to VMs which typically run for months or even years.
 Every request is routed across the service mesh and touches many services before being returned as a response to the end user.
 As a result, the total volume of logs has multiplied.
 Correlating the logs in one part of the system with those of another part is difficult, and insights are hard won.
 Having more log data is an opportunity for better monitoring, but only if you’re able to glean insights out of the data efficiently.